-Leaseholders report a whole range of problems, including: high service charges and a lack of transparency over what they are being charged for; freeholders who block attempts by leaseholders to exercise the Right to Manage; excessive costs associated with administration charges and applications to extend lease agreements or enfranchise; and a lack of knowledge over their rights and obligations.
+Leaseholders report a whole range of problems, including high service charges and a lack of transparency over charges; freeholders who block attempts to exercise the Right to Manage; excessive administration charges and charges for applications to extend lease agreements or enfranchise; and a lack of knowledge over their rights and obligations.

-Government proposals to tackle leasehold abuses
+A Government commitment to tackle leasehold abuses

 - legislate to prohibit the creation of new residential long leases on houses, whether newly built or on existing freehold houses,other than in exceptional circumstances;

 - restrict ground rents in newly established leases of houses and flats to a peppercorn value;

-- address loopholes to improve transparency and fairness for leaseholders and freeholders; and
+- Address loopholes to improve transparency and fairness for leaseholders and freeholders; and

-- work with the Law Commission to support existing leaseholders.
+- Work with the Law Commission to support existing leaseholders.
 This will include making buying a freehold or extending a lease “easier, faster, fairer and cheaper.”